 Cyberspace is far from perfect.
 It is at risk of vulnerabilities, some of which involve genuine human error, whilst others are exposed to malicious intent.
 Furthermore, global innovations within its realm are even faster than the ability to secure it.
 Hence the need for cyber security, that is, ensuring the safety, confidentiality, integrity and availability of cyberspace.

 Launching cyber security on a national scale, essentially calls for a planned, collective and systemic approach, thus leading to the need of a National Cyber Security Strategy.
 Digital Malta – the National Digital Strategy for Malta for the period 2014-2020 – recognises and proposes the fulfilment of such need, in the light of Malta’s increased dependence upon cyber-space in its day to day interactivity, within and beyond its shores.
 Indeed, in 2015, the European Commission’s e-Government Benchmark Report re-confirmed Malta as the leader in the delivery and performance of e-Government services amongst thirty-three countries.

 Malta is addressing such a need.
-A Green Paper for a National Cyber Security Strategy was launched in October 2015, as a basis for consultation.
+A Green Paper for a National Cyber Security Strategy was launched in October 2015, as basis for consultation.
 The Green Paper presented a high level, strategic approach for cyber security on a national scale.
-It intended to inculcate an awareness of cyber security, its extent and its implications of which Malta, as an integral part of cyber-space, needs to consider.
-The National Cyber Security Strategy being launched is a consolidation of the proposals presented by the Green Paper following online feedback and a number of consultation sessions held.
+It intended to inculcate an awareness of cyber security, its extent and its implications of which Malta, as an integral part of cyberspace, needs to consider.
+The National Cyber Security Strategy that was launched is a consolidation of the proposals presented by the Green Paper following online feedback and a number of consultation sessions held.